15 cm Ring Kanone C/72: World War I

 Although new guns with superior performance were introduced the C/72's remained in service until the end of the war due to the number in service and a lack of replacements.
 However, their poor range eventually became a handicap.

 In 1886, Portugal bought several C/72 artillery pieces and they were still in use by the time the Great War began.
 They were initially deployed in forts around the city of Lisbon, but during the war they were moved to batteries elsewhere, like in neighboring city of Setúbal and the islands of Azores and Madeira, for coastal defensive duties.

 Photo Gallery

 French soldiers with a captured C/72.

-Carriage and elevation mechanism details for the C/72.

 The breech block of the C/72.